 The EOP application process is a very detailed one, and we encourage applicants to stay abreast of what the College is requesting at all times.

 Applicants to the program will be reviewed to determine if they are academically eligible.
 Meeting our minimum academic requirements allows you to be considered for further review.
 This does not, however, guarantee automatic eligibility for the program.

-Applicants also need to complete the EOP Financial Eligibility process through the SUNY website.
+Applicants also need to complete the EOP Financial Eligibility process.
 An incomplete or unsubmitted form will delay the process.